: Engage in highly indulgent self-insertion into story.

 - Roger, a guard in Castle Amber, and amateur author is likely to be Roger Zelazny writing himself into his novel.
 Corwin describes Roger as lean, cadaverous, pipe-smoking, and grinning, a description that would fit the author.
 Roger says that he is writing a "philosophical romance shot through with elements of horror and morbidity," and that he composes the "horror" portions while on duty in the dungeon.

 - My Name Is Red has author Orhan Pamuk and his older brother Shevket appearing as minor characters.
 So too does his mother, Shekure, who's one of the most important characters.
+A character, supposedly the author Orhan Pamuk, plays a larger role in Snow, where the last few chapters are about him investigating the fate of his friend who starred in the earlier part.

 - The Golden Ass is a novel by Lucius Apuleius, about a man named...oh wait....Lucius Apuleius.